-- moving occupied buildings back from the roadside - reducing opening windows/doors facing the roadside - re-organising main habitable rooms away from facing the roadside.
+- reducing opening windows/doors facing the roadside - re-organising main habitable rooms away from facing the roadside.

 As a last resort, including non-opening windows and/or mechanical ventilation (with heat recovery) into the building, with the air intake away from the road.